rockthejvm/rockthejvm-site/src/content/articles/scala-3-givens-and-implicits.md

 This is pretty much the definition of the built-in `summon[T]` method in Scala 3.
 If you call `aMethodWithGivenArg[Int]`, the compiler will look for a `given` value of type `Int` in the following places:

-- the scope where we defined the method
+- The scope where we defined the method
-- the scope of all imports
+- The scope of all imports
-- the scope of the companion object of the class where this method is defined (if we defined it in a class)
+- The scope of the companion object of the class where this method is defined (if we defined it in a class)
-- the scope of all companions of the types involved in the call: in this case, the `Int` object
+- The scope of all companions of the types involved in the call: in this case, the `Int` object

 So if we define